Hazen in Churchill County, Nevada — The American Mountains (Southwest)

 Erected by Nevada State Park System; Jeffrey Reichman, BSA.
 (Marker Number 178.)

 Other nearby markers.
-At least 3 other markers are within 10 miles of this marker, measured as the crow flies.
-Lahontan Dam (approx. 6.8 miles away); Ragtown America's First Transcontinental Highway (approx. 9.7 miles away).
+At least 4 other markers are within 11 miles of this marker Lahontan Dam (approx. 6.8 miles away); Ragtown (approx. 8 miles away); America's First Transcontinental Highway (approx. 9.7 miles away); Rush to the River (approx. 10˝ miles away).

 Also see . . .
 New Amended Text for Marker.
 The Nevada State Historic Preservation Office (SHPO) recently updated the text of the roughly 260 state historical markers in Nevada.
 The Nevada SHPO placed the amended text of each individual marker on its website and will change the actual markers in the field as funding allows.
 Changes have been made to the marker for grammar, readability, and content.
 The reference to Nevada's last lynching has been removed.
 The link will take you to the Nevada SHPO page for the marker with the amended text.
 (Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)